ronnymees/fullstackdevelopment_eoict/docs/35_using_api/README.md

 cell.appendChild(datum);
 ```

-continue adding cells for all the data.
+Continue adding cells for all the data =such as temperature, humidity and CO<sub>2</sub>.

 The result should look like this: